Charter schools. Aren’t they private?

 MYTH #4: They are a hotbed of corruption — it’s just a way for corporations to make money off the government.

 Aside from some headline-grabbing charges alleging fraud in Philly, a big embezzlement bust in Ohio, and other similar scandals across the country, charter schools by definition aren’t doing anything illegal.

 Charter schools run on public funds — and it’s money that would otherwise be used in traditional public schools, which is a key argument against charter schools.
 The oft-heard argument that “charters are stealing from public schools” is political, not evidence of corruption.
 As these schools mature, many face the process of renewing their charters.
 Some schools have closed when it’s time for review because of financial problems, poor test scores, or low enrollment.
 About 15 percent of charters have closed since 1992.
-One common problem is that charter schools, on average, receive less money to operate their facilities than public schools.
+One common problem is that on average, they receive less money to operate their facilities than public schools.
 The result?
 Facilities become rundown faster, and the schools have to close.

 Although by law they can’t discriminate by disability, gender, race, or religion, popular charter schools can be difficult to get into — but it’s certainly not impossible.
 To enroll your child in a charter school, you may need to submit a separate application for each charter school in addition to the district application — and sometimes they have different due dates.
-If there are more applicants than open spots, charter schools may use a lottery system to fill the vacancies: some of the lotteries are public events where winning numbers or names are drawn and called out, while others are computer-run with notifications sent by mail.
+If there are more applicants than open spots, they may use a lottery system to fill the vacancies: some of the lotteries are public events where winning numbers or names are drawn and called out, while others are computer-run with notifications sent by mail.

-The good news is that many charter schools don’t limit enrollment by where you live, so parents can look outside their neighborhood to find the best charter school.
+The good news is that many don’t limit enrollment by where you live, so parents can look outside their neighborhood to find the best charter school.
 The bad news?
 Charters can be so popular that you may find yet another lottery and waiting list when you get there.
 Across the country, there are about 610,000 students waiting on lists to get in.